Find out who your users are, what they’re trying to do and how your content can support them.

 This will help identify what content is working for users, any improvements and content that should be archived.
 You might also recommend formats that will help users access and understand the content.

-The insights from the discovery phase should be evidence-based recommendations, shared and agreed with stakeholders and the delivery team before moving into content planning and production.
+The insights from your discovery should be evidence-based recommendations, shared and agreed with stakeholders and the delivery team before moving into content planning and production.

 Digital First Service Standard